English

 Pure-play private bank attractiveness

 “Clients are realising that bigger is not necessarily better.
-They like a pure-play private bank with a Swiss heritage and security,”.
+They like a pure-play private bank with a Swiss heritage and security.”

 the Middle East region is seeing more than USD 1 trillion changing hands between generations between now and 2030

 Such qualities count when, for example, the Middle East region is seeing more than USD 1 trillion changing hands between generations between now and 2030, Malik said1.
-He referred to industry figures showing that more than 85 per cent of people who inherit wealth decide to use a different advisor to their parents2.
+He referred to industry figures showing that more than 85% of people who inherit wealth decide to use a different advisor to their parents2.
 “What sets us apart is our ability to be nimble and bespoke,” he said, arguing that Lombard Odier benefits from having a relatively “flat hierarchy.”

 In February, Lombard Odier reported that its assets under management were CHF 193 billion (USD 214.6 billion) at the end of December 2023, up from CHF 192 billion at end-2022.
 Positive net new money inflows and a favourable market impact were offset by negative currency effects, due to the strengthening of the Swiss franc.
 At the end of 2023, operating income stood at CHF 1.402 billion (vs CHF 1.380 billion in 2022); consolidated net profit was CHF 221 million (vs CHF 243 million in 2022).